mrgarvitoffice/LearnMint/README.md

 8. Click **Add domain** again.
 9.  **Add your auth domain**: This is the value of `NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN` from your `.env` file (e.g., `learnflow-go3hi.firebaseapp.com`).
 10. Click **Add**.
 Your sign-in should now work correctly on your deployed environment.

+If sign-in still fails, double-check that you have entered the domains exactly as shown in your URL bar and `.env` file, without any typos.

 ### 3. CRITICAL: Set up Environment Variables using a `.env` file